Empire Cinema 1-4

 The Empire Theatre opened in July 1938 as a live theatre.
 From September 1938 until the summer of 1939 it was in use as a cinema.
 Live shows then returned, and in the following years it had a mixed use of live shows and films.

 In the mid-1950’s it was taken over by the Coventry based Orr Ciruit of cinemas.
 It was equipped to screen CinemaScope films and the proscenium is listed as being 45 feet wide.
+At Easter 1967 70mm and a giant Vistarama deep curved screen with six-track magnetic Stereophonic Sound was installed.
 It was twinned in 1970, and re-opened on 14th June 1970 as a 1,200-seat cinema in the former stalls and 250-seat cinema in the former circle.
 The large cinema was equipped to screen 70mm films.

 Converted in May 1972 into a triple screen cinema, it became a 4-screen cinema from 21st May 1975.
 Seating was now provided for 260, 240, 350 & 350.
 Later one of the screens was closed.